zouloux/grunt-amd-compile/README.md

 # Optimizing, bundling and code-splitting

-First, this AMD files tree as example :
+First, take a look at this AMD files tree as example :

 - amd/
   - **common/**